ple1n/awesome/philosophy.md

 Here, I used another tactic, the separation of a theory and its effect/usage/feasibility.
 I argue that a theory that urges people to do anything, must not be separated from its effect.
 The blame it receives when it fails to work, is equally applicable to the theory itself.

+### Addendum: I was writing this section in opposite

+I gained awareness about my trait of excessive thinking, almost compulsively, which was in fact not typical among most of population.
+I also had the repeated recall of _authenticity_ that is a result of my immersion in european tradition of philosophy.
+I value authenticity as a good attitude on life, but acknowledging the sheer complexity of reality and its effects on morality and everything is also a major part of my philosophy.

 ## Live in a world of higher narrative framework

 I see emotions, pains, happiness, as a form of violence.
 I have tried to conceptualize them again and again.
 I worked around them.
 Only their effects can be conceptualized.